sublimemarch/so-you-just-learned/contributing.md

 ## What do I need to contribute?

-This project is hosted on Github, so a working knowledge of basic git commands is useful.
-However, the core contributors of the project are happy to talk about this process through issues and pull requests if you are just learning about git and contributing to Open Source. `So You Just Learned` is committed to being an open and inclusive environment, and is a great place to practice your skills and submit your first pull request!
+This project is hosted on Github, so a working knowledge of git is useful.
+However, the core contributors are happy to talk about this process through issues and pull requests if you are just learning about git and contributing to Open Source. `So You Just Learned` is committed to being an open and inclusive environment, and is a great place to practice your skills and submit your first pull request!

-`So You Just Learned` has adopted the Contributor Covenant as our governing Code of Conduct.
+`So You Just Learned` has adopted the [Contributor Covenant](http://contributor-covenant.org/) v 1.4 as our governing Code of Conduct.
 By submitting a pull request to this project, you are agreeing to abide by the Contributor Covenant.

 ## Steps to Contribute